Do you need to be paying sales tax? Check out our nexus calculator.

 What to Do After Obtaining Your Sales Tax Permit

-Implement a system to track all sales, exemptions, and tax collected.
+2. Set Up a Record-Keeping System: Implement a system to track all sales, exemptions, and tax collected.
 This could be through accounting software or a dedicated sales tax management solution.
+Most businesses find a hybrid approach works best.

-Make sure that your team is properly educated on the importance of sales tax compliance, including any and all applicable collection and documentation procedures.
+4. Train Your Staff on Compliance: Educate your team on the importance of sales tax compliance, including all relevant collection and documentation procedures.

 Ongoing Sales Tax Permit Maintenance